“There are times to stay put, and what you want will come to you, and there are times to go out into the world and find such a thing for yourself.”

 The best part is, it’s never too late… if you have the patience of a monk.
 However, even if you are the most patient person in the world, holding on forever isn’t always in your best interest.

-A Good Time to Give Up
+Is This a Good Time to Give Up On Your Ex Girlfriend?

 Yeah.
 You read that correctly.
 Sometimes, giving up is the best choice.
 Now, I’m not telling you not to at least give things a hearty try.
 However, there are some really good reasons that you might need to let that dream of getting back with your ex be just that… a dream.